 Weekly Pages for the Day To Day

-The weekly view pages are what makes up most of the planner.
-They have a large space for every day To Do lists, appointments and projects that need to get done.
-Then above and below the weekly notes there’s lots of space for checklists, notes and anything that you’d like to add in!
-This extra space means that I can adapt how I use my planner as the year goes by so I’ll never grow out of it or be locked into one system.
+The weekly view pages are what makes up most of my DIY Moleskine planner.
+They have a large space for every day To Do lists, appointments, and projects that need to get done.
+Then above and below the weekly notes, there's lots of space for checklists, notes and anything that you'd like to add in!
+This extra space means that I can adapt how I use my planner as the year goes by so I'll never grow out of it or be locked into one system.
 I love how flexible it is!

 A Monthly Calendar View Page & Blank Pages for Dreaming and Planning

-At the end of every month I have three double wide pages.
+At the end of every month, I added three double-wide pages.
 One is a monthly view page with a calendar layout for planning my projects, client plans, appointments and being able to see things in a slightly different layout.
-Then I have two more: one for brainstorming & dreaming (I call it dreamstorming for myself), and one for planning how I’m going to approach work with my design clients in the coming weeks.
+Then I have two more: one for brainstorming & dreaming (I call it dreamstorming for myself), and one for planning how I'm going to approach work with my design clients in the coming weeks.

 Above the weekdays I've made notes on fun projects I can work on in the evenings, and below the weeks sometimes I have the steps that I'm working on with my current clients (like above)…

-Sometimes I add in cue cards for special projects- like here when I was working on the launch of Indie Business, or I’ll add sticky notes that I can move forward from week to week.
+Sometimes I add in cue cards for special projects- like when I work on Planner Camp, online course that teaches you how to make your own day planner.
+Sometimes I'll add sticky notes that I can move forward from week to week.